706f6c6c7578/eob/README.md

 # eob
-eob - Ephemeral Onion Box Client and Server
+eob - Ephemeral Onion Box client and server

 The Onion Box is a secure file management system that operates over the Tor network.
 It provides an ephemeral onion service for managing files on a remote server while ensuring anonymity and encryption.
 The system consists of two components: